Migrate an application to Azure App Service and SQL Database

 - Reduce costs.
 Contoso wants to minimize licensing costs.

-|App||The app in Azure will remain as critical as it is today.
+|Application||The application in Azure will remain as critical as it is today on-premises.

 It should have the same performance capabilities as it currently does in VMware.